big-owl/MySpringApplication/README.md

 browser, or run 'ClientTest' from your IDE.

 ## Next Steps
-- Improve unit testing using MockMvc and/or MockRestServiceServer.
+- Improve unit testing using MockMvc.
 - Replace hard-coded values with dependency injection.
 - Modularize services.
 - Upgrade to Spring Boot.